CyberTechTorres/Python-Learning/README.md

 ## 🤖 Agentic AI SOC Analyst Project Overview
-This repository documents the development of an Agentic AI SOC Analyst built to assist with automated threat hunting, log analysis, and incident response workflows in a Security Operations Center (SOC) environment.
+This repository documents the development of my home lab Agentic AI SOC Analyst built to assist with automated threat hunting, log analysis, and incident response workflows in a Security Operations Center (SOC) environment.

 Rather than being a collection of generic Python labs, each module represents a practical component of an agent-driven security automation pipeline, including:
 - AI-assisted threat hunting via structured tool calls